glassroom/generalized_orders_of_magnitude/README.md

 For every comparison, the script will generate a plot and save it to disk as a png image.

+For both Complex64 GOOMs vs. Float32 and Complex128 GOOMs vs. Float64, precision over common representable magnitudes is competitive (the same or within a fraction of the least significant decimal digit), while execution time and memory use typically double (with some variation).
 Note: The comparisons are valid only for this implementation, not for GOOMs in general.

 ## Relationship to Floating-Point Formats